Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Components of MARA

 We next define a primal recovery method that uses the multiple agent responses to generate a new primal variable which reduces the sum of residuals, $r_p + r_c$.
-This recovery procedure is an independent post-processing step that can be applied flexibly, \eg, at every iteration of the dual algorithm or periodically (\eg, every $10$ iterations), or only applied after some measure of dual prices have stabilized.
-It consists of two steps, starting from a given dual variable $\lambda \in \reals_+^m$:
+This recovery procedure is an independent post-processing step that can be applied flexibly, either at every iteration of the dual algorithm, applied periodically (\eg, every $10$ iterations), or only applied after some measure of dual prices have stabilized.